ffedox/eptic-pipelines/pipelines/README.md

     }
 }

-3. Copy locally and run extract_tables_db.py to extract tables to current working directory.
+3. Copy locally and run extract_data_from_db.py to extract tables to current working directory.
+Install any required dependencies if missing.
 Pass config.json path as argument.
-E.g. python db_connect.py --config 'D:\eptic\config.json'.
+E.g. python extract_data_from_db.py --config 'D:\eptic\config.json'.
 This creates a folder with database tables as Excel files.

 ## On DIT's server

 1. Clone the repository.

-2. Copy the Excel files from your PC to the server, into the folder eptic.v4/1. database_tables.
+2. Copy the Excel files from your PC to the server, into the folder eptic.v6/1. database_tables.

-3. Copy all video files from your PC to the server, into the folder eptic.v4/video
+3. Copy all video files from your PC to the server, into the folder eptic.v6/video

-3. Use pipelines/align_texts_bertalign.py to check alignments.xlsx and align the texts that are not yet aligned and output the new .xml files with all alignments to 2. bertalign_alignments
+3. Use pipelines/align_texts_bertalign.py to check alignments.xlsx and align the texts that are not yet aligned and output the new .xml files with all alignments to your path, change line "xml_output_dir='/home/afedotova/EPTIC25/eptic.v5/2. bertalign_alignments'"

 4. Use pipelines/diarize_and_genderize.py to update the interpreters.
 Has to be done from scratch every time so it takes some time.
 This will update the interpreters Excel file